 4.4.4.
-Anonymous acknowledgement.
+Anonymous Acknowledgement

 After a message is successfully transmitted, both the sender and the receiver update their anonymous identities.
-However, message loss and transmission errors may occur, which may cause the sender and the receiver out of synchronization.
+However, message loss and transmission errors may occur, which may cause the sender and receiver out of synchronization.
 This will cause problems for future communications between the two nodes.
-To solve the aforementioned problem, we propose an anonymous ACK scheme as follows.
-When a node i wants to send a message, it generates an anonymous ACK identity (AAI) by hashing the value of $AAI_i \oplus \alpha_i$ using Equation (8), inserts it into table $T_i$ , encrypts it as part of the payload, and sends j a message as shown in Equation (9):
+To solve the above problem, we propose an anonymous acknowledgement (ACK) scheme as follows.
+When a node i wants to send a message, it generates an Anonymous ACK Identity (AAI) by hashing the value of $AAI_i \oplus \alpha_i$ using (8) and inserts it into table T_i , encrypts it as part of the payload and sends j a message as shown in (9):